 The first meal served in the Blindern Dormitory dining room for early arrivals is lunch on Friday, 19 June, from 12:00 to 15:00.
 The last meal of the session is breakfast on Friday, 31 July, 07:00-10:00.

 During the session three meals are served per weekday.
 Except for Saturday 20 June, Sunday 21 June, no lunches will be served on weekends or during the Long Weekend (09-12 July).
 Residents are encouraged to pack a lunch at breakfast.
 Tea and coffee will be available throughout the day.
 The meal hours are:

 * Dinner is served fairly early due to the many evening events.

-Ramadan 2014.
-The month of Ramadan is due to start around 29 June 2014 and end 28 July 2014.
-The kitchen staff is, unfortunately, unable to accommodate students who fast and offer special Ramadan meals (iftar).
+Ramadan 2015.
+The month of Ramadan is due to start around 18 June 2015 and end 17 July 2015.
+The kitchen staff is, unfortunately, unable to offer special Ramadan meals (Iftar).
 In Norway, the days are long and the nights are short.
 Please plan your trip accordingly.